Yoast/wordpress-seo/readme.txt

 Release Date:

 Bugfixes:
-* Fixes a bug where the title isn't added back to the HTML, when the debug marker has been disabled.
+* Fixes a bug where the title isn't added back to the HTML when the debug marker has been disabled.
-* Fixes a bug where multiple help panels show up when clicking on different help buttons.
+* Fixes a bug where multiple help panels showed up when clicking on different help buttons.
-* Close the Help Center when clicking the Go Premium link.
+* Fixes a bug where the Help Center wouldn't be closed when clicking the Go Premium link.
-* Fixes a bug where the cornerstone setting for a post will be lost on quick edit that post.
+* Fixes a bug where the cornerstone setting for a post would be lost when quick editing the post.
-* Exclude a newly created post from link counting to prevent MySQL errors Props to [stodorovic](https://github.com/stodorovic).
+* Fixes a bug where newly created posts were taken into account for the link count, resulting in MySQL errors.
+Props to [stodorovic](https://github.com/stodorovic).
+* Fixes a bug where Premium were being linked to in 'suggested plugin' notifications, resulting in download errors.
+* Fixes a bug where an empty div is visible when both Content and Readability analysis are disabled.

 Enhancements
-* Show a notice for opening Onboarding Wizard when the plugin is installed for the first time.
+* Shows a notice regarding opening the Onboarding Wizard when the plugin is installed for the first time.
 * Makes it easier to unhook the logic for adding the debug marker.
-* Implements new reactified content analysis.
+* Implements the new, Reactified content analysis.
-* Introduced wpseo_add_opengraph_additional_images to allow adding OpenGraph Images which should complement any Facebook Image or Featured image set on a post/page.
+* Introduces the `wpseo_add_opengraph_additional_images` filter to allow additional OpenGraph Images to be added at a low priority.
-* Changes the dashboard widget progress bar height to 24px.
+* Changes the Dashboard widget's progress bar height to 24px.
 * Makes the 'Next' and 'Back' buttons in the Onboarding Wizard focusable.
-* Implements the content analysis in React.
-* Groups content analysis feedback together in the following categories: 'good', 'needs improvement', 'problems', 'considerations', and 'errors'.
+* Adds grouping of feedback within the content analysis, in the following categories: 'good', 'needs improvement', 'problems', 'considerations', and 'errors'.

 = 5.8.0 =